Physical Address Environmental Consulting & Technology, INC 339 Veterans Dr Traverse City, MI49684

 Primary Functions of the Brownfield Redevelopment Authority

-- Work to clean up sites with contaminated soil and groundwater.
+Work to clean up sites with contaminated soil and groundwater.

-- Redevelop contaminated sites to reduce development pressure on the green spaces.
+Redevelop contaminated sites to reduce development pressure on the green spaces.
 Redeveloped properties increase in value and thereby increase the tax base.

-- Facilitate creation of new jobs and employment opportunities in community.
+Facilitate creation of new jobs and employment opportunities in community.

-- Provide Funding/financing of brownfield eligible activities through: Brownfield Plans, State and Federal Grand and Loans, and Other Incentives.
+Provide Funding/financing of brownfield eligible activities through: Brownfield plans, State and Federal grant and loans, and other incentives.

 EPA, Environmental Protection Agency, Brownfield Assessment, Cleanup and Multi-purpose Grants and Revolving Loan Fund

-EGLE, Michigan Department of Environment, Great Lakes and Energy (formally MEDQ), Brownfield Grants and Loans
+EGLE, Michigan Department of Environment, Great Lakes and Energy (formally MDEQ), Brownfield Grants and Loans

 MEDC, Michigan Economic Development Corporation, Incentives: e.g., Business Development Program (BDP), Community Revitalization Program (CRP) and Transformational Brownfield Plans (TMP)